 MeetUp, to find your local writing groups meeting in cafes.

 Writer’s Relief, to find local writing groups that meet in libraries (contact yours, this list isn’t complete).
+And Library Foundation SD has a list of local author events.
 Your local library is almost certain to host a writer’s group.
 If not, start one!

 You can purchase a seat in live coaching, like Rachael Herron’s.